 Once you are in the spot removal tool, check the box “Visualize spots” on the bottom tool bar and move the slider towards the right until you get to a point where you can see just the borders of the image.

 Now you can select the dirt spots with the spot removal tool.
 You can adjust the size using the slider on the panel or with the shortcuts “]” and “[“.

 I like to use it as “Heal” and not as “Clone” because the last one might be quite noticeable.
 The healing option is more delicate and looks much more natural.

 Once you click on the spot you want to remove, this tool will copy an area that Lightroom considers suitable.
 You can always drag the area from where Lightroom copied it and select a different area you think will work better.
 Repeat for each dust spot.

 Once you are done the image will be totally spot free!

 Adobe Lightroom is a great tool for doing quick edits and adjustments to your flower photography.
 Start with any global adjustment you need and then do the local ones.

-Regarding colours, individual adjustments give a lot of versatility to the process.
+Regarding colors, individual adjustments give a lot of versatility to the process.
 To emphasise a particular flower, you can make it look lighter or you can try to blur its background and add bokeh with a radial graduate tool.
-Get a bit more creative by adding a matte effect or colours to the shadows and highlights.
+Get a bit more creative by adding a matte effect or colors to the shadows and highlights.

 Editing is very much a matter of personal style, so feel free to experiment and have fun!